nicholasbair/rescrape/NOTES.md

 Objectives:
-- Scraper should drill into each job and grab details in case post is removed
 - Add other sites to scrape
 - Clean up menu UI
   - Look at CLI gems: GLI, Main, Commander, executable, Methadone, sysexits, highline, trollop**